School Board Policy 604 - Instructional Curriculum

 7. world languages.

-F. Each instructional program shall be planned for optimal benefit taking into consideration the financial condition of the school district and other relevant factors.
+E. Each instructional program shall be planned for optimal benefit, taking into consideration the financial condition of the school district and other relevant factors.
 Each program plan should contain goals and objectives, materials, minimum student competency levels, and methods for student evaluation.

-H. The school district or charter school may not discriminate against or discipline a teacher or principal on the basis of incorporating into curriculum contributions of persons in a federally protected class or state protected class when the included contribution is in alignment with standards and benchmarks adopted under Minnesota Statutes, section 120B.021 and 120B.023.
+G. The school district may not discriminate against or discipline a teacher or principal on the basis of incorporating into curriculum contributions of persons in a federally protected class or state protected class when the included contribution is in alignment with standards and benchmarks adopted under Minnesota Statutes, sections 120B.021 and 120B.023.

 III.
 Required Academic Standards